Massachusetts Community College Athletic Association

-The Massachusetts Community College Athletic Association (also known as the MCCAA) is a sports association in the NJCAA for junior colleges located in Massachusetts, Connecticut and Rhode Island.
-The conference is a member of the Region 21 of NJCAA.
+The Massachusetts Community College Athletic Association (MCCAA) is s a member conference of the National Junior College Athletic Association (NJCAA) for junior colleges located in Massachusetts, Connecticut and Rhode Island The conference is a member of the Region 21 of NJCAA.
 Conference championships are held in most sports and individuals can be named to All-Conference and All-Academic teams.

 Member schools

 Current members

 The MCCAA currently has 13 full members, all are public schools: